 - Ugh, a weak handshake!?!
-Honestly, it’s a little creepy.
-When you’re greeted by the hiring manager offer arm handshake to demonstrate that you are con dent, positive
+When you’re greeted by the hiring manager offer arm handshake to demonstrate that you are con dent, positive and eager.

 - No matter what your best friend says, don’t take notes during the interview.
 It’s distracting to the hiring manager.
 Seriously, we’re supposed to be having a conversation with you, not your pen.